simonsirak/operating-systems/theory/paging.md

 each such entry in the array contains one integer.
 Also assume the page table lives in physical memory and the OS keeps a physical address of its base.
 The first majority of bits contain the PPN/PFN.
 The remaining bits contain data such as:

 * valid bit: if page has not been used yet by the program it is marked invalid.
 If the process tries to access that page error will occur.
+You can thus not even allocate those pages in the first place, making sparse processes take up way less space.
 * protection bits: R/W/E
 * dirty bit: Signals if the page was modified since it was last brought to main memory.
 In that case, data may not be up to date.
 * reference bit: Signals if page has recently been accessed, good for replacement policies.